Learn why carbs and productivity aren’t a good combo. Discover 3 ways you can eat right to boost your efficiency.

 The higher its glycemic index the more the food will affect your blood sugar levels in the short term.

-And while sugar is a well-known villain of the list, the also popular bread is even worse!
+And while sugar is a well-known villain of the list, the also favorite bread is even worse!

 White bread has a glycemic index around 70, while table sugar has it around 60.